 Hai Phong City Museum

 What the museum lacks in quantity, it makes up for in quality.
-Housed in a beautiful Gothic colonial building, the museum displays artifacts from Hai Phong’s past, including finds from ancient nearby tombs, ceramics, taxidermy, and remnants of war in the garden area—all with written English translations.
-For those looking to understand Hai Phong’s role as an important seaport over the centuries, a visit to this museum is a must.
-Be advised that it is only open four days a week for a couple hours at a time, and plan your sight seeing schedule accordingly: Tuesday and Thursday from 8am – 10:30am, and Wednesday and Sunday from 7:30pm – 9:30pm.
+Housed in a beautiful Gothic colonial building, the museum displays artifacts from Hai Phong’s past, including finds from nearby ancient tombs, ceramics, taxidermy, and remnants of war in the garden area—all with written English translations.
+For those looking to understand Hai Phong’s role as an important seaport over the centuries, a visit to this museum is a wealth of information.
+Be advised that it is only open four days a week for a couple of hours at a time, so plan your sight-seeing schedule accordingly.

 Museum of Military Region III

-On the road from Do Son Resort to downtown Hai Phong, the Navy Museum in contained in a ship anchored next to the Rao Bridge.
-The museum explores Vietnam’s naval exploits in the navy’s quest to gain independence throughout the 20th century, and it is a popular museum sought out by war veterans from both sides of the various wars.
-The museum is packed with seafaring artifacts as well as information about important Vietnamese naval battles.
-Admission is free, and opening hours are on Tuesday, Thursday, and Saturday from 8am – 11am.
+On the road from Do Son Resort to downtown Hai Phong, the Navy Museum is contained on a ship anchored next to the Rao Bridge.
+The museum explores Vietnam’s naval exploits in the navy’s quest to gain independence throughout the 20th century, and it is a popular museum sought out by war veterans from both sides of various wars.
+The museum is packed with seafaring artifacts, as well as information about important Vietnamese naval battles.
+Admission is free, and opening hours daily 8:30AM-4:00PM

 Bao Dai Villa

 Originally built in 1928 by the French Governor-General of Indochina, Bao Dai Villa was later offered to Vietnam’s last emperor, Bao Dai, in 1946.
 The emperor loved to visit the villa during summer excursions to the Hai Phong area, enjoying the exquisite views of Do Son Peninsula.
-Today, the villa is a hotel where guests can pore over old royal photos, try on royal costumes (and take picture souvenirs), and see Bao Dai’s throne as well as taking in the beautiful views.
+Today, the villa is a hotel where guests can pore over old royal photos, try on royal costumes, take picture souvenirs, and see Bao Dai’s throne, as well as take in the beautiful views.
 The villa is open to guests all year round.

-Guided tours provide great information, a practical itinerary, and an excellent way for visitors to see the most important sights in Hai Phong accompanied by a Vietnamese-speaking tour guide, many of whom also speak excellent English.
-For first-time visitors or veteran travelers, make sure you check out some of Hai Phong’s best tours to make the most of your time.
+Guided tours provide useful information, a practical itinerary, and an excellent way for visitors to see the most important sights in Hai Phong while accompanied by a Vietnamese-speaking tour guide, many of whom also speak excellent English.
+For first-time visitors or veteran travelers, make sure you check out Hai Phong’s best tours to make the most of your time.

 Hai Phong City Tour